-- Don’t send your personal information or Online Banking credentials via e-mail or text.
+- Don’t share your personal information or Online Banking credentials with anyone.

 - Check that a website is using the https:// in the address or that there is a security lock symbol in the address bar before entering personal information on a website.